jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

           - if an administrator revokes a certificate that has been issued, clients must be able to get that info from your PKI
           - storage of private keys and info about issued certificates (can be stored in a database or a directory)
         - PKI uses LDAP when integrating digital certs into transmissions

-- 3.6.4 Key management practices
+- 3.6.4 Key management practices (e.g., rotation)
   - **Key management practices**: include safeguards surrounding the creation, distribution, storage, destruction, recovery, and escrow of secret keys
     - Cryptography can be used as a security mechanism to provide confidentiality, integrity, and availability only if keys are not compromised
     - Three main methods are used to exchange secret keys: